Storfjorden (Sunnmøre)

-Storfjorden or Storfjord is a 110 km long fjord in the Sunnmøre region of Møre og Romsdal county, Norway.
+Storfjorden (or Storfjord) is a 110 km long fjord in the Sunnmøre region of Møre og Romsdal county, Norway.
 It stretches from the village of Hareid in the west to the villages of Tafjord and Geiranger in the east.
 The Storfjorden system branches off into several smaller fjords including the famous Geirangerfjord and Tafjorden.
 At the village of Stranda, the main fjord branches off into the Sunnylvsfjorden-Geirangerfjorden to the west and the Norddalsfjorden-Tafjorden to the east.

 The name literally means the "big" or "great" fjord, indicating that this is a long fjord and it is, in fact, the main fjord in this region.
 Stretching about 110 km, Storfjord is the 5th longest fjord in Norway.
 The Storfjord is a dominant topographical feature in the Sunnmøre region as it cuts the region in two parts that are only connected by ferry.
-The deepest point in the fjord is 679 m near the village of Dyrkorn in the municipality of Stordal.
+The deepest point in the fjord is 679 m near the village of Dyrkorn in Fjord Municipality.

 The landscape around Storfjorden is typical for Western Norway.
 The mouth of the fjord is surrounded by islands with mountains reaching 500 to 800 m above sea level.
 Further to the east there are higher mountains.
 At the villages of Tafjord and Geiranger, the mountains climb to about 1500 to 1800 m above sea level.
 Most of the Storfjorden has characteristically steep or very steep shores, interrupted by several gentle valleys stretching up to 30 km into the hinterland.
 In this way, the Storfjorden system is, along with the Nordfjorden, Sognefjorden, and Hardangerfjorden fjord-systems, the major samples of the typical west coast fjords highly praised by visitors.

-On the steep shores of the fjord, there are several historic mountain farms such as Ytste Skotet in Stordal and Me-Åkernes, Skageflå, and Knivsflå in Stranda.
+On the steep shores of the fjord, there are several historic mountain farms such as Ytste Skotet in Fjord Municipality and Me-Åkernes, Skageflå, and Knivsflå in Stranda Municipality.